jbosstools/jbosstools-fuse/ide-codegen/ReadMe.md

 This module generates code for various things like Fuse IDE or hawtio.

-To run the code generation use:
+To run the code generation use this (which generates eclipse by default):

     mvn test-compile exec:java